 Gift Shop | Giants Cafe | Paleo Camp

-Though the list of attractions seems rather lengthy, the reality is they are pretty slim offerings.
-Obviously the gift shop and the giants cafe aren’t even really attractions, so that’s pretty cheap to include them in the contents, while I’m pretty sure Paleo Camp is just the name of the site itself.
+Though the list of attractions seems rather lengthy, the reality is each attraction is quite slim.
+Obviously the gift shop and the giants cafe aren’t even really attractions, so it’s just cheap to include them in the contents.

 Dinosaur Train | Dig it Out Site | Dino Playground